 - Sign a retainer client for $7,000/month for 6 months (💸!)

 At the very least, you need a strong grasp of language, empathy for your audience and the ability to write in a brand’s particular style to become a successful freelance writer.
 See Step #7 of this article for writing resources.

 Otherwise, some helpful bits of advice include:

-- Your time will be split between writing and running a business — This comes as a shock to newbies, but when starting out you’ll spend about 50% of your time on marketing and admin tasks like pitching ideas, drafting agreements, submitting invoices and tracking expenses.
+- Your time will be split between writing and running a business — This comes as a shock to newbies, but when starting out you’ll spend about 50% of your time on marketing and admin tasks like pitching ideas, drafting agreements, managing projects, submitting invoices and tracking expenses.

 - Take yourself seriously — This includes announcing your new path to friends and family.
 But be selective; some may envy your ambition, or give you reasons to not pursue such an independent course.
 Tell your biggest cheerleaders you may need to send them drafts for feedback in the future, or ask for words of encouragement once in a while.

 - Mistakes are research — You might undersell your services at first or focus on a niche you outgrow.
 This is all valuable experience as you become a savvier freelancer.